-The World Bank's India Development Update (IDU) for the first half of 2023 assessed that despite global challenges, India will remain one of the fastest growing major economies in the 2022/23 fiscal year (April 2022 to March 2023) at 7.2%.
-India's growth rate is the second highest among the G20 countries and nearly double the average of emerging market economies.
+The World Bank's India Development Update (IDU) for the first half of 2023 assessed that, despite global challenges, India remains one of the fastest growing major economies in the 2022/2023 financial year (April 2022 to March 2023) at 7.2%.
+India's growth rate is the second highest among G20 countries and nearly double the average of emerging market economies.

 India's growth engine?

 India’s “remarkable” resilience is underpinned by robust domestic demand, large public infrastructure investments and a robust financial sector.
-India’s bank credit growth is expected to accelerate to 15.8% in the first quarter of FY2023/24 from 13.3% in the first quarter of FY2022/23.
+India’s bank credit growth accelerates to 15.8% in the first quarter of FY2023/24 from 13.3% in the first quarter of FY2022/23.

 IDU predicts that global headwinds will persist and intensify due to high interest rates, geopolitical tensions and sluggish global demand.
 As a result, global economic growth will slow in the medium term due to a combination of these factors.

-Against this backdrop, the World Bank forecasts India's GDP growth in FY2023/24 at 6.3% with moderation in the economy largely in response to challenging external conditions and waning pent-up demand.
+In this context, the WB forecasts India's GDP growth in FY2023/24 at 6.3% with moderation in the economy largely in response to challenging external conditions and waning pent-up demand.

 However, service sector activity is expected to remain strong with growth of 7.4% and investment growth is forecast to remain strong at 8.9%.

-The adverse global environment continues to pose challenges in the short term, said World Bank Country Director for India Auguste Tano Kouame.
+The adverse global environment continues to pose challenges in the short term, said Auguste Tano Kouame, World Bank Country Director for India.
 “Focusing on public spending to attract more private investment is a good way for India to capture future global opportunities and thereby achieve higher growth.”

 World Bank Senior Economist Dhruv Sharma, lead author of the report, added that overall conditions will remain favorable for private investment.
-“Foreign direct investment volumes are also likely to increase in India as the rebalancing of global value chains continues,” he predicted.
+He predicted that “the volume of foreign direct investment is also likely to increase in India as the rebalancing of global value chains continues.”

-One of the growth drivers of India is its digital economy.
-This sector has grown rapidly due to the increase in demand and supply of digital solutions.
-Meanwhile, the foundation of the South Asian country’s digital economy is strongly strengthened by the government’s well-planned digital infrastructure plan.
+One of the growth drivers of India is the digital economy.
+This sector has grown rapidly due to the increase in demand and supply for digital solutions.
+Meanwhile, the foundation of the South Asian country's digital economy is strongly strengthened by the government's plan to establish a systematic digital infrastructure.

 The concerted efforts of the Indian government and stakeholders have resulted in a significant increase in digital payment transactions, contributing to the growth of businesses and the economy as a whole.
 Over the past decade, the number of digital transactions in India has increased from 127 billion in 2013-14 to 12,735 billion in 2022-23 (as of March 23), a growth of more than 100 times.